10 Surprising Celebrities Who You Didn’t Know Started on Broadway

 Viola Davis

-Viola Davis is known as a television badass on “How to Get Away with Murder,” but before she was escaping the law, she was and up-and-coming actress on Broadway.
-In 1996, three years after graduating from Julliard, Davis found her big break in the Broadway play, “Seven Guitars,” which earned her a Tony nomination.
-Theatre appealed to Davis so much that she returned to the stage for Broadway and Off-Broadway productions like “King Hedley II” and “Fences,” which she earned Tonys for in 2001 and 2010, respectively.
+Viola Davis is known as a television badass on “How to Get Away with Murder,” but before she was escaping the law, she was an up-and-coming actress on Broadway.
+In 1996, three years after graduating from Juilliard, Davis found her big break in the Broadway play “Seven Guitars,” which earned her a Tony nomination.
+Theater appealed to Davis so much that she returned to the stage for Broadway and Off-Broadway productions such as “King Hedley II” and “Fences,” which she earned Tonys for in 2001 and 2010, respectively.

 Gaten Matarazzo